 A few things to keep in mind when embracing intermittent fasting with type 1 diabetes:

-• Do you currently have a healthy relationship with food?
+- Do you currently have a healthy relationship with food?
 If not, I would address that first.
 Fasting is not ideal for the yo-yo dieter or someone trying to recover from an eating disorder.
-Check out my books Emotional Eating With Diabetes or Dealing With Diabetes Burnout to get started.

-• You may find it useful to embrace fasting for a few months, then go back to a normal schedule.
+- You may find it useful to embrace fasting for a few months, then go back to a normal schedule.
 I’ve found that intermittent fasting has been really wonderful for me for several months at a time.
-Then I take a break from it for a couple of months, and eventually I naturally feel ready to follow that schedule again.
-Listen to your body and find what works for you.
+Then I take a break from it for a couple of months, and eventually, I naturally feel ready to follow that schedule again.
+Listen to your body and stay in close contact with your healthcare team to find what works for you.

-• Be patient.
-If you fail a day of fasting because you gave in and ate one of those darn office muffins, relax.
+- Be patient with your weight-loss journey, recognizing it as a long-term commitment rather than a quick race.
+If you find yourself breaking your fast prematurely to eat one of those darn office muffins, remember it’s part of the learning process.
 I’m a big believer that creating your own life around nutrition is a very long work in progress.
 Be constantly open to evolving, learning, trying new things, and never never never shaming yourself for being imperfect.
 It’s one big science project.
 Enjoy the project, stop punishing yourself, and learn to love the food you eat.
 Food can be fun, even when you’re trying to lose weight!

 Learn.
 Study.
 Experiment.
 Repeat!